September 14, 2023Review Recipe

 STEP ELEVEN: Serve your chewy oatmeal cookies warm or cool.

 These chewy cookies are a yummy addition to every cookie jar.
 I promise they will become one of your favorite cookies!
-Add a refreshing drink such as our iced tea, raspberry iced tea, sweet peach iced tea, or our southern strawberry sweet tea on the side to wash them down.

 IN THE FRIDGE: For quick access, store these good cookies in an airtight container for 2 to 3 days.
 They will still be okay to eat after that, but the taste may not be as good.